Dealing with Navient is a headache for many student loan borrowers.

 When Refinancing Navient Loans Makes Sense

-In order to refinance wisely, borrowers need two things to come together: opportunity and strategy.
-Determining whether or not refinancing is a good idea is fairly simple.
+To refinance wisely, borrowers need two things to come together: opportunity and strategy.
+Determining whether or not refinancing is a good idea is relatively simple.

-- Strategy – A refinance only makes sense if it will save money.
-For private student loan borrowers, the question is simple… can I get a lower interest rate elsewhere?
+- Strategy – A refinance only makes sense if it saves money.
+For private student loan borrowers, the question is simple: can I get a lower interest rate elsewhere?
 If the answer is yes, a refinance strategy makes sense.
-For federal student loan borrowers, the question is a bit more difficult.
+For federal student loan borrowers, the question is a bit more complicated.
 Programs like income-driven repayment and Public Service Loan Forgiveness can be great resources.
-If these federal perks will be utilized, dealing with Navient may be a necessary evil.
-If the perks that go with federal loans will never be needed, opting for a lower interest alternative can make sense.
+If borrowers need these federal perks, dealing with Navient may be a necessary evil.
+If borrowers won’t ever use the perks that go with federal loans, opting for a lower interest alternative can make sense.

 - Opportunity – Refinancing is a great option, but not everyone can do it.
-Lenders like Laurel Road and SoFi offer interest rates starting below 3%, but the catch is that perspective customers need to have a decent income and credit score.
-For these lenders to make money on their low interest rate loans, they have to be certain that borrowers will be able to pay it back in full.
+Lenders like Laurel Road and SoFi offer interest rates starting at about 2%, but the catch is that prospective customers need to have a decent income and credit score.
+For these lenders to make money on their low-interest loans, they must be sure that borrowers will pay it back in full.
 The good news for borrowers is that each lender evaluates applications differently.
 Several lenders may see you as a bad bet and reject your application, but it only takes one lender to see you as a good investment.
 For this reason, borrowers interested in refinancing should check out rates with at least 3 or 4 of the many student loan refinance companies.